Let's undestand your products!

 The soft probe, provides the cleavage of the polysulfidic bonds (mono- and disulfidic bonds remain).
 Meanwhile, the hard probe, provide the cleavage of the poly- and disulfidic bonds. (monosulfidic bonds remain).
 The total crosslink density is determined by swelling experiments.

-General chemical laboratory facilities (University of Twente)
+General chemical laboratory facilities (University of Twente) | Specifications:

 Freezing point depression temperature